 Causes of Vaginal Odor

-The more scented (aka chemical) products that you use to try to mask or eliminate feminine odor will only throw off your vaginal pH more, resulting in infection, irritation and subsequently more odor.
-This is why we recommend using our all-natural feminine wash to cleanse the vulva after sex, working out, swimming, etc. Trapped sweat or wearing tight-fitting clothing all day can block your sweat glands down there and cause some unpleasant odors.
+The more scented (aka chemical) feminine odor products that you use to try to mask or eliminate feminine odor will only throw off your vaginal pH more, resulting in infection, irritation and subsequently more odor.
+This is why we recommend using our all-natural feminine wash or natural feminine wipes to cleanse the vulva after sex, working out, swimming, etc. Trapped sweat or wearing tight-fitting clothing all day can block your sweat glands down there and cause some unpleasant odors.
 Staying hydrated and wearing breathable cotton undies, as well as not wearing any underwear to sleep are all ways to help your vagina breathe and maintain daily vaginal freshness.
 Discover some more tips on the how to clean your vagina and reduce odor-causing bacteria.

 There are some feminine odor causes that are more serious.
 If you notice an unusual foul or fishy smell coming from your vagina, it could be a sign of bacterial vaginosis or an STI and should be checked out by your gynecologist.
 The same goes for any persistent odors accompanied by itching, redness or an unusual discharge.